South Atlantic Water Science Center - South Carolina

 Today on our program, Hurricane Hugo, storm-surge monitoring techniques twenty-years later.
 I am Ray Douglas, and you are listening to "Water Science for a changing world".

 Paul Conrads is Surface Water Specialist for the U.S. Geological Survey in South Carolina.
-He and other hydrologists in the South Carolina Water Science Center measured the magnitude of the storm-surge along South Carolinas coast twenty-years ago.
+He and other hydrologists in the South Atlantic Water Science Center - South Carolina measured the magnitude of the storm-surge along South Carolinas coast twenty-years ago.
 Paul thanks for joining us today.
 Describe for us, if you will, the USGS approach to data collection during Hugo.

 Paul Conrads: Well for Hugo we knew the storm was coming so we were prepared to respond to the aftermath and that's what it was–it was a post event data collection effort.
 So we knew the storm hit the coast, it was a large storm so we went down to measure the high water marks of how high the storm actually got along the coast.
 It was a tremendous field effort, a large number of people involved, probably easily twenty people involved.
 Measuring marks from south of Charleston to Myrtle Beach.
 It's time consuming.
 By the time we get the field notes in, reduce the field notes, put marks on maps so people can actually see just how high this water was, it's easily six months before we actually get this information disseminated to the public.